pcprinz/loxer/guide/index.md

 ## 1.3 Simple error logs
 Creating simple error logs is analogous to a simple log.
 Therefore you write `Loxer.error(error: ErrorType, item?: any)`.
-By default this log will not be proceeded to `console.error()` but `console.log()`, though this would break the box layout and does not bring any benefit.
+By default this log will be proceeded to `console.error()`.

 The error parameter must be of `type ErrorType = Error | string | number | boolean | object`, because these are the types that an error of a `catch(error)` phrase can take.
 The `item?: any` behaves the same way like in the `.log()` method.